 In addition to net interest income, we generate recurring noninterest income.
 Our banking operations generate revenue from service charges and fees on deposit accounts.
-We have mortgage banking activities that generate revenue from originating and selling mortgages, the origination and sale of commercial real estate loans, and wealth management fees.
+We have mortgage banking activities that generates revenue from originating and selling mortgages, the origination and sale of commercial real estate loans, and we have a revenue-sharing relationship with a registered broker-dealer, which generates wealth management fees.
 In addition to these types of recurring noninterest income, we own insurance on several key employees and record income on the increase in the cash surrender value of these policies.